Accessories & Parts

 Protective Umbrella Covers

-Key considerations - Shade Accessories & Outdoor Umbrella Parts
+Key Considerations - Shade Accessories & Outdoor Umbrella Parts

 - Compatibility - When purchasing replacement parts for patio umbrellas, be sure that they will work with your specific model.
 Brands update product specifications so new versions may have slight differences in attachment mechanisms and design requirements.

-- Size - Many accessories have very precise measurements that limit the size of umbrella, canopy, pole or frame they can work with.
+- Size - Many accessories have very precise measurements that limit the size of the umbrella, canopy, pole or frame they can work with.
 Check specification sheets to ensure everything fits properly.

-- Additional Components - Doublecheck that all required pieces, bolts, screws, etc. are included and identify sources for anything missing.
+- Additional Components - Double-check that all required pieces, bolts, screws, etc. are included and identify sources for anything missing.

 - Instruction Materials - Review all manufacturer installation guides before attempting to replace parts or integrate accessories.
 Improper actions and tools may cause damage to both your umbrella and the new component or waste time.
 Not following directions may also have warranty implications.